NCAR/ncar-spack/README.md

  - [Debugging Spack issues](doc/debugging_spack.md)

 ## Overview
 This repository contains scripts, configuration files, and documentation for installing, setting up, and using production Spack software trees on NCAR clusters.
-The basic workflow for doing a new install is as follows:
+The basic workflow for doing a brand new install of **both Spack and an cluster deployment** is as follows:

  1. Clone this repository
  2. Change settings in global config as desired